wp-plugins/wp-symposium-toolbar/readme.txt

 Customize the WordPress Toolbar the way *you* want...

-Remove WordPress default items from the Toolbar if you find them unnecessary: WP logo, the site name, the site list (for multisites),...

-Populate the WP Toolbar with links to WP Symposium, providing single-click access to WP Symposium from anywhere in your WordPress site:

-* To the WPS settings pages for admins
-* To the WPS Profile page for users
+* Populate the WP Toolbar with links to WP Symposium, providing single-click access to WP Symposium from anywhere in your WordPress site: to the WPS settings pages for admins, and to the WPS Profile page for users

-Notify your users of new mails and new friend requests, while linking to their WP Symposium mailbox and friends' list
+* Notify your users of new mails and new friend requests, while linking to their WP Symposium mailbox and friends' list
+* And finally, remove WordPress default items from the Toolbar, hiding WordPress and its dashboard from your users

 NB: this plugin is primarilly targetted for WP Symposium sites and their users.
 There are several alternatives for generic sites, your best option is to check them out if you're not running a Social Network.